 Growing Beaucarnea Recurvata Outdoors vs. Indoors

-When you’re deciding whether to grow your ponytail palm outdoors or indoors, here are the four major points of consideration:
+When you’re deciding whether to grow your ponytail palm indoors or outdoors, here are the four major points of consideration:

 If you want your ponytail palm to reach its maximum potential – it can grow up to 30 feet tall – then you must plant it outdoors.

-If you want to limit its size, then planting it into a container indoors is a good option.
+If you want to limit its size, then planting your bottle palm into a container indoors is a good option.
 If you choose a larger container, your plant may grow up to 6 feet tall.
 The smaller the container, the more you limit its growing potential.

 Can ponytail palms take full sun?
 Of course!
 Outdoors, ponytail palms want full sun for as long as possible, at least 8 hours a day.
-Indoors, you should place it in a window facing south and supplement with an indoor grow light if necessary.
+Indoors, you should place it in a window facing south and supplement with your indoor ponytail palm with a grow light if necessary.

 One benefit of growing your ponytail palm (Beaucarnea) outdoors is the natural drainage.
 Soil will dry completely between waterings, avoiding one of the main killers of this plant – root rot!